bigskysoftware/grugbrain.dev/index.md

 grug very like type systems make programming easier.  for grug, type systems most value when grug hit dot on keyboard and list of things grug can do pop up magic.  this 90% of value of type system or more to grug

-but beware big brains here!

-some type big brain think in type systems and talk in lemmas, can be very dangerous!

 big brain type system shaman often say type correctness main point type system, but grug note some big brain type system shaman not often ship code.  grug suppose code never shipped is correct, in some sense, but not really what grug mean when say correct

-grug say tool magic pop up what can do and complete of code major benefit of type system, correctness also good but not so much as tool helper or much as big brain think
+grug say tool magic pop up of what can do and complete of code major most benefit of type system, correctness also good but not so nearly so much

+also, often sometimes caution beware big brains here!

+some type big brain think in type systems and talk in lemmas, potential danger!

-also beware: danger abstraction too high, and big brain type code become astral projection of platonic generic turing model of computation into code base.  grug confused and agree some level very elegant but also very hard do anything like record number of club inventory for Grug Inc. task at hand
+danger abstraction too high, big brain type system code become astral projection of platonic generic turing model of computation into code base.  grug confused and agree some level very elegant but also very hard do anything like record number of club inventory for Grug Inc. task at hand